cosmicjs/vue-garage-sale/article/article.md

 * Swipe left: displays the next post item
 * Swipe right: displays the previous post item

 Besides the swipe function, that will require a touch screen device, there are other functions like the `Contact Seller` button, and the `More Info` buttons which are straight forward.
-On the click of each of this buttons we show/hide a section on the view by using Vue js `v-show` and `v-bind` directives.
+On the click of each of this buttons we show/hide a section on the view by using Vue `v-show` and `v-bind` directives.

-The last, peice on this puzzle, is the post details carousel which is used to browse through the images of the post item.
+The last piece of this puzzle, is the post details carousel which is used to browse through the images of the post item.
 For this project, I've used Vuetify `Carousel` component to display multiple images, and allow the user to browse through these images by using the swipe up and down actions.
 I also included in this project [/src/components/PostCarousel.vue](https://github.com/mtermoul/garage-sale/blob/master/src/components/PostCarousel.vue).
-This component, is an extention of `vuetify.carousel` with few tweaks.
+This component, is an extension of `vuetify.carousel` with few tweaks.
 I've added the vertical swipe mode to allow the user to browse through images.
 Out of the box `vuetify.carousel` will only allow left/right swiping.
 So if you take a look at the code you will see that this component extends the `VCarousel` component

 ```